 Student Spotlight: Jose Macias

-"What inspired me to pursue mathematics was my freshman and sophomore math teacher showing and telling me that math is simpler than I think," he said.
+"What inspired me in regards to mathematics was my freshman and sophomore math teacher showing and telling me that math is simpler than I think," he said.
 "He made math more understandable."

 Now a student at College of DuPage, Macias is learning new study tactics to excel on exams and finals.
 He's also meeting and networking with new people to establish connections in hopes of landing an internship in the Chicago public school system.